nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 ---
 title: "Zika Tutorial"
-date: "2018-08-23"
+date: "2018-08-27"
 ---

 This tutorial explains how to build a Nextstrain site for the Zika virus.
 We will first build a site step by step using an example data set.
 Then we will see how to automate this stepwise process by defining a pathogen build script.

-If you have not already, install augur and auspice.
+If you have not already, [install augur and auspice](/docs/getting-started/installation).

 Nextstrain builds typically require the following steps: